A decompositional framework for process theories in spacetime: What is needed to decide embeddability?

 ``$\Leftarrow$'': The implementation $j_\mathtt{F}$ is trivially embeddable into the ``spacetime'' $\mathcal{M}:=\mathcal{G}(j_\mathtt{F})$ with the localisation $\mathcal{C}(A) = A$ for all inputs and outputs $A$.
 By assumption, we can then also $\mathcal{C}$-locally embed $i_\mathtt{F}$ into $\mathcal{G}(j_\mathtt{F})$, i.e., there exists an order-preserving map $\mathcal{E}: \mathcal{G}(i_\mathtt{F}) \rightarrow \mathcal{G}(j_\mathtt{F})$ which due to $\mathcal{C}$-locality satisfies $\mathcal{E}(A) = A$ for all inputs and outputs $A$.
 Thus, $\mathcal{E}$ is FOP and by definition, we have $\mathcal{G}(i_\mathtt{F}) \succ \mathcal{G}(j_\mathtt{F})$. \end{proof} Note that we can now view \cref{primpossible,sepspace} as corollaries of the above theorem.
 Additionally, the preorder $\succ$ gives us a lot of information about the contents of the implementation set.
 If $S_1 \succ S_2$ and $S_1$ corresponds to an implementation of $\mathtt{F}$, then so does $S_2$ up to relabelling of the FPO.
 We formalise the notion of relabelling in the definition below.

 \begin{restatable}{defi}{relabel} A frame-preserving order embedding (FOE) $\mathcal{E}: S_1 \rightarrow S_2$ is a FOP map that is also order-reflecting, i.e., $x \leq y \Leftarrow \mathcal{E}(x) \leq \mathcal{E}(y)$.
 A relabelling or frame-preserving order isomorphism is a FOE map which is surjective. \end{restatable} Note that an order-reflecting map is necessarily injective.
 An equivalent definition for a relabelling is to say that it is an isomorphism which is FOP with a FOP inverse.
+An example of an FOE is

 The set of FPOs associated to implementations $\mathcal{G}(\mathcal{I}_{\mathtt{F}})$ would thus form a downwards closed set under $\succ$ if it were not for the ambiguity of the labels.
 The labels of the FPO are ultimately arbitrary and irrelevant.
 Hence, we could instead think about ``unlabelled'' FPOs which we can formalise as the equivalence classes under relabelling.